Functions

 Only valid for declarations.

-• public Makes the function visible outside the current module.
-Without public, a function is private by default and can only be used within the same module.
+• pub Makes the function visible outside the current module.
+Without pub, a function is private by default and can only be used within the same module.

 return a + b;